 The area is about five blocks wide and 12 blocks deep.
-It’s bordered by the East River to the west, Cadman Plaza and Court Street to the east, Old Fulton Street to the north, and Atlantic Avenue to the south.
+The East River borders it to the west, Cadman Plaza and Court Street to the east, Old Fulton Street to the north, and Atlantic Avenue to the south.
 Adjacent neighborhoods include Cobble Hill, DUMBO, Downtown Brooklyn, and Boerum Hill.
 The Brooklyn Heights Promenade provides panoramic views of Manhattan and New York Harbor, including the Statue of Liberty.
 At one-third of a mile long, it’s a fantastic spot to stroll, jog, or relax.
 The promenade became famous in the films Moonstruck and Annie Hall.
 Famous faces have populated the neighborhood for years, and star power remains prevalent to this day.
-Celebrity residents have included Lena Dunham, Javier Bardem, and Penelope Cruz, Paul Giamatti, and Keri Russell; while renowned writers such as Norman Mailer and Arthur Miller have perfected their craft at home in Brooklyn Heights.
+Celebrity residents have included Lena Dunham, Javier Bardem, and Penelope Cruz, Paul Giamatti, and Keri Russell.
+In contrast, renowned writers such as Norman Mailer and Arthur Miller have perfected their craft at home in Brooklyn Heights.

 Things to do